 Our Organization and Compensation Committee, or the Committee, reviews and approves our executive compensation programs.
-The following discussion and analysis describes the material elements of compensation awarded to, earned by, or paid to our executive officers, including our named executive officers (our "NEOs"), during fiscal 2021.
+The following discussion and analysis describes the material elements of compensation awarded to, earned by, or paid to our executive officers, including our named executive officers (our "NEOs"), during fiscal 2022.
 Our NEOs are determined in accordance with SEC rules.
-For fiscal 2021, our NEOs were:
+For fiscal 2022, our NEOs were:

-NEO Title Gary R. Maharaj President and Chief Executive Officer Timothy J. Arens Senior Vice President of Finance and Information Technology and Chief Financial Officer Teryl L.W.
-Sides Senior Vice President of Product Development and Chief Marketing Officer Joseph J. Stich Senior Vice President and General Manager of Human Resources and In Vitro Diagnostics Gordon S. Weber Senior Vice President of Legal, General Counsel and Secretary
+NEO Title Gary R. Maharaj President and Chief Executive Officer Timothy J. Arens Senior Vice President of Finance and Information Technology and Chief Financial Officer Charles W. Olson Senior Vice President and President, Medical Device Coatings Teryl L.W.
+Sides Senior Vice President and President, Vascular Interventions Gordon S. Weber Senior Vice President of Legal, General Counsel and Secretary